0

 Emissions from oil and gas activity have impacts seen at different levels.

-• Locally, there may be a risk of health impacts such as headaches, dizziness, respiratory, eye, and skin irritation from short-term exposures to chemicals such as benzene.
+• In your area, oil and gas activity may increase the risk of headaches, dizziness, respiratory, eye, and skin irritation from short-term exposures to air pollutants.

 • At a regional level, emissions from oil and gas are a significant contributor to ozone formation.
 These emissions (e.g., VOCs and nitrogen oxides) make up about 40% of the compounds from human activity that lead to ozone formation.
 Across the Front Range, ozone reaches unhealthy levels.
 Breathing too much ozone is riskier for people with asthma, children, older adults, and people who exercise outdoors.